nickmilikich/sleeper-trade-engine/README.md

 ## Todo

+Features
-- Configure team composition from the frontend rather than the code
+- Configure team composition from the frontend rather than the code (or even read directly from the APIs)
 - Improve frontend experience (errors before selections are made)
 - Automate emails with trade reports
 - Allow flex in a trade being slightly unfavorable to the opponent

+Technical
+- Document this branch
+- Modularize the `engine.py` functions a little